 Driving While License Suspended or Revoked

-Driving while license suspended or revoked in Florida can either be a criminal or non-criminal charge, depending on whether there was knowledge of the suspension.
+Driving with a suspended or revoked license in Florida can be a criminal or non-criminal charge, depending on whether there was prior knowledge of the suspension.
 The law which defines this is set forth in Florida Statute 322.34.
 If you have been charged with a violation of 322.34 without knowledge, it is a civil infraction, which means it does not carry a jail sentence.
 Those types of tickets do not involve mandatory court dates, but can carry a maximum potential fine of $500.
 Those types of tickets are discussed further in another section of this website.
 Driving while license suspended is often referred to in court as “DWLSR”.

 For those persons who are charged with driving while license suspended with knowledge, these are criminal charges, and require a mandatory court date.
 A first offense charge carries a potential sentence of sixty days in the county jail, and/or a $500 fine.
 For a second offense, the maximum jail sentence increases to one year in the county jail, and/or a $1000 fine.
 If this is your third or subsequent charge of driving on a suspended license, it is a felony offense, punishable by up to five years in state prison, and/or a $5000 fine.